 Description Teach your child how to take care of her or his teeth and develop healthy oral hygiene habits Leading Question How can we maintain healthy teeth?
-Total Time Required 6.6 hours over 6 days Supplies Required Notebook/paper, pen/pencil, eggs, vinegar, water, soft drink (any), any toothpaste with fluoride (check the label), 4 jars or bottles with cap Learning Outcomes Structure of tooth Good oral hygiene habits Good and bad foods for teeth What causes tooth decay How to prevent tooth decay Previous Learning None.
+Total Time Required 6.6 hours over 6 days Supplies Required Notebook/paper, pen/pencil, eggs, vinegar, water, soft drink (any), any toothpaste with fluoride (check the label), 4 jars or bottles with cap Learning Outcomes Describe Understanding the structure of a tooth Understanding the functions of the different types of teeth Practicing good oral hygiene habits Identify healthy Understanding good and bad foods for teeth Describe the Understanding what causes of tooth decay Understanding and practicing how to prevent tooth decay Previous Learning None.